 Right to Inspect and Copy.
 You have the right to inspect and copy certain protected health information that may be used to make decisions about your Plan benefits.
-If the information you request is maintained electronically, and you request an electronic copy, we will provide a copy in the electronic form and format you request, if the information can be readily produced in that form and format; if the information cannot be readily produced in that form and format; if the information form and format.
+If the information you request is maintained electronically, and you request an electronic copy, we will provide a copy in the electronic form and format you request, if the information can be readily produced in that form and format; if the information cannot be readily produced in that form and format, we will work with you to come to an agreement on form and format.
 If we cannot agree on an electronic form and format, we will provide you with a paper copy.

-To inspect and copy your protected health information, you must submit your request in writing to your HIPAA Privacy Officer or Benefits Coordinator.
+To inspect and copy your protected health information, you must submit your request in writing to Hampden-Sydney College.
 If you request a copy of the information, we may charge a reasonable fee for the costs of copying, mailing, or other supplies associated with your request.

 We may deny your request to inspect and copy in certain very limited circumstances.
-If you are denied access to your medical information, you may request that the denial be reviewed by submitting a written request to your HIPAA Privacy Officer or Benefits Coordinator.
+If you are denied access to your medical information, you may request that the denial be reviewed by submitting a written request to Hampden-Sydney College.